Avogadro/two.avogadro.cc/source/docs/getting-started/drawing-molecules.md

 ![Screenshot of the draw tool](../../_static/draw-tool.png)

-With the Draw Tool selected, left-clicking on the view frame will begin your journey into molecule creation.
+With the Draw Tool selected, left-clicking on the view pane will begin your journey into molecule creation.
 A left-click will create a carbon atom.
 A right-click on the atom will delete it.

 ![](../../_static/first-carbon.png)